gvwilson/fiction/santas/index.md

 He shook himself.
 "About the whole 'saving the worlds' thing," he ventured.

-Santa Greenwood swallowed a swig<span class="sidenote">Which is what a "gulp" is called when you're on a ship.</span> of tea and set the mug on the deck beside his ax.
+Santa Greenwood swallowed a swig<span class="note">Which is what a "gulp" is called when you're on a ship.</span> of tea and set the mug on the deck beside his ax.
 "They showed up a while back," he said,